 Master of Arts in Education: Concentration in Early Childhood Education

-This 30-unit program consists of a core of required courses and electives.
-The required courses provide students with advanced preparation in child growth and development, cultural and linguistic diversity, early childhood curricula, and research methodologies.
+This 30-unit program consists of seven required courses and three electives.
+The required courses provide students with advanced preparation in child growth and development, cultural and linguistic diversity, early childhood curricula, equity and social justice, in addition to research methodologies.
 The program places a special emphasis on teacher research as a primary methodology of inquiry for all early childhood practitioners.
 Coursework also focuses on understanding child development within varied social and cultural contexts, culturally responsive teaching and curriculum development for diverse populations, and providing family and community support.
 The culminating experience requirement for the concentration in early childhood education is the completion of a thesis or field study.

 Admission to Program

-Application for admission to the program is a two-step process that should be completed simultaneously:
+Application for admission to the program requires the following:

 - Possession of an elementary teaching credential or the completion of a minimum of 12 units in professional course work relevant to early childhood education, including courses in child development and early childhood curriculum.